strangetom/ingredient-parser/docs/source/start/index.rst

 - ``imperial_units``

   If True, then any :class:`pint.Unit` objects for fluid ounces, cups, pints, quarts or gallons will be the Imperial measurement.
 The default is False, where the US customary measurements are used.

+- ``foundation_foods``

+  If True, foundation foods are extracted from the ingredient name and return as a list in the ``foundation_foods`` field of the :class:`ParsedIngredient` object.
+See the :doc:`Foundation foods </guide/foundation>` page of the Model Guide for more details.
+If no foundation foods are identified, the ``foundation_foods`` field will be an empty list.
+The default is False, where the ``foundation_foods`` field will be an empty list.

 Multiple ingredient sentences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~